axelvaldez/radical-companies/_posts/Blog/2022-09-02-mandarins-and-butterflies.markdown

 ---

 <div style="display:none;">
- <p>FIAT colonizes you in the most insidous ways.
-Sometimes, it doesn&rsquo;t let you eat a mandarin.
-It kills your buttefly by a thousand cuts.</p>
+ <p>FIAT colonizes your mind in the most insidous ways.
+Sometimes, it simply doesn&rsquo;t let you enjoy a mandarin.
+But you can make your own way, and you can fly.</p>
 </div>

 <h1></h1>